-- 1. Login to Oracle Data Integrator client. - Navigate to the Load Plans & Scenarios section.
+- 1. Login to Oracle Data Integrator client. - 2.
+Navigate to the Load Plans & Scenarios section.
 Select the scenario named B1_RESET_ENTITY.
 Right-click and execute.

 In the popup menu, select the context.
-For example, if you want to reset the fact for Oracle Utilities Device Management product instance 1, select the context ODM1.
+For example, to reset the fact for Oracle Utilities Device Management product instance 1, select the context ODM1.